 Drone mapping and modeling is helping construction managers make safe, informed decisions.
 AEC firms can use the technology to make 3D models of projects, gather to-the-centimeter measurements and perform stockpile volume measurements.
 From pre-planning to supply chain optimization, the results tend to speak for themselves.

-From traffic stops to missing people searches, law enforcement agencies are using drones to gather the real-time information they need.
+From traffic stops to missing people searches, law enforcement agencies are using professional drones to gather the real-time information they need.
 In situations where a suspect flees the scene of a crime, officers can use a UAV to follow them and plan an interception — without creating the kind of mayhem that a manned vehicle chase may entail.
 Drones like these can also be used to check police conduct and ensure officers are following standard procedures during traffic stops.

 First responders are using remote sensors and thermal imaging to search for bodies in search and rescue missions.
 With teams often working in darkness and on razor-thin time margins, the right technology can be the difference between life and death.

 Realtors are using drones to make accurate 3D models of homes for sale and offer virtual tours.
 While this technique has been around for a few years, its popularity took off during the COVID-19 pandemic, as it allowed prospective renters and buyers to view a property from a safe distance.